Vyshnivets: Early history, to 1939

 The area was first mentioned in 1395 soon after annexation of the Kingdom of Galicia-Volhynia by the Kingdom of Poland when the first defensive castle was constructed in the area by Lithuanian duke Kaributas who had acquired the land from the Grand Duke Vytautas the Great.

 The town is located on the Horyn River, a right tributary of the Prypiat.
 Before World War II the village was located in Poland.

 The town served as a family seat of the Polish princely Wiśniowiecki family, as of the 15th century, and its name was adopted by the family.
 The town was noted for its extensive cherry orchards.
-In the mid-1500s, one of the family's descendants, Dmytro Vyshnevetsky (1516-1563) established the Zaporozhian Cossack stronghold on the Small Khortytsia Island.
+In the mid-1500s, one of the family's descendants, Dmytro Vyshnevetsky (1516-1563) established the Khortytsia Castle, a Zaporozhian Cossack stronghold on the Little Khortytsia Island.
 His grandson Jeremi Wiśniowiecki (1612-1651) was also a distinguished military commander.
 During the time of the leadership of Princes Michael and Valusah Wiśniowiecki, as of 1674, the town was on the verge of becoming a Russian capital.

 It was administratively located in the Volhynian Voivodeship in the Lesser Poland Province.
 The 5th Polish Vanguard Regiment was stationed in Wiśniowiec and its environs in 1792.

 Architectural landmarks in the town include a 15th-century Vyshnivets Palace; and palace and park, constructed in the 18th century by the Vyshnevetskyi family.

 The town was part of the Wołyń Voivodeship of the Second Polish Republic during the interwar period.
 Prior to the commencement of World War II, approximately 5,000 Jewish people were residents of the town.